simon-void/vauk/README.md

 ## vauk

-Kotlin/JVM implementation of the VAU encryption protocol
+Goal: Kotlin/JVM implementation of the VAU encryption protocol
+Currently: two partial implementations of the VAU encryption protocol saved from two different projects.
+These two implementations reside in their own packages (de.gematik.ti.erp.app.vau and de.gematik.titus.erezept.vau) and are independent of each other.

+- package de.gematik.titus.erezept.vau contains a clean implementation of the VAU data types.
+- package de.gematik.ti.erp.app.vau contains a (complete?)
+JVM implementation of vau encryption functions (based on BouncyCastle) but not yet based on those clean data types.

 ### Aim